gabe565/gabe565/README.md

 I'm Gabe.
 I like to break and fix things, usually using code.
 I'm a DevOps engineer at [@clevyr](https://github.com/clevyr).

-For more of my stuff, check out [gabecook.com](https://gabecook.com) (I tried to find a trendy domain for that site, but the closest I got was [gabe.cooking](https://gabe.cooking)).
+For more of my stuff, check out [gabecook.com](https://gabecook.com).